Long-Term Food Storage Methods: Bulk Storage, Mylar Bags & Oxygen Absorbers

 Field Experience

 During the 2021 Texas freeze, families with proper long-term storage weren’t just surviving - they were sharing food with neighbors.
 When supply chains fail for weeks, bulk storage becomes community insurance.
-I’ve personally tested the methods in this guide through 8+ years of storage, multiple moves, and real emergency situations.
+The methods in this guide prioritize storage approaches that tolerate years of storage, household moves, and real outage conditions.

 Understanding Long-Term Storage Goals